It's Not That Hard

 Time To Get Started

 It's time for you to get started!
 During your next round, write down on your scorecard the approximate starting distance from the cup and the number of putts you need to hole out.
-After that, use this link below to enter your data and see how you did.
-Huge thanks to the guys at golfrankingstats.com for offering this great tool for my players and I.
+After that, be sure to check out the SpiderPutt app so you can start tracking your progress on the greens.
+I use it for all of my players and won't recommend anything else.
+Click the link below to get started!

 Keep in mind that these numbers are based on the PGA Tour average, so don't be discouraged if you find yourself in the red for starters.
 The guys on Tour are "probably" better putters than you and have a bit more time to practice.